Reading is a simulated language experience constructed by our brains

 Getting children’s brains to grow these artificial brain circuits is only part of our challenge but it’s an absolutely critical one.
 In the future, our conversation about reading will discuss:

-Reading Readiness: What sub processing proficienciesattention span, emotional resilience, phonemic differentiation, working memory, vocabulary, speed of processing... are prerequisite to beginning reading?
+Reading Readiness: What sub processing proficiencies are prerequisite to beginning reading (attention span, emotional resilience, phonemic differentiation, visual acuity, frustration tolerance, working memory, vocabulary, speed of processing, background knowledge…)?
 What must a child’s brain be able to do to be neuro-developmentally ready to learn/build this machine?

 The Machinery of Reading: A look at reading through the lens of neuro-tech processing that examines how the machine works and where it’s prone to have problems.